The Effect of Crypto Rewards in Fundraising: From a Quasi-Experiment to a Dictator Game: Conclusions

-Our study generates rich implications for the crypto community.
-First, while ICO has been widely used as a promotional strategy for blockchain-based projects, its extension to support social causes that are not blockchain-based is a novel application that has never been studied.
-Our study suggests that ICO has a great potential to stimulate donations by either directly leveraging the self-interested motivation or making use of the excuses people need to behave prosocially.
+Crypto rewards, as reflected in airdrops, have been widely used as a promotional strategy by blockchain-based projects \citep{li2021operation}; its effectiveness in supporting social causes that are not blockchain-based is unseen and barely understood.
+Our study suggests that ICO has a great potential to stimulate donations to support social causes that are not blockchain-based.
 To increase the societal impact of blockchain technology and accelerate the adoption of blockchain, the founders and designers of blockchain should consider applying crypto rewards to various social movements and activities.
-Second, our finding also indicates the necessity for blockchains to support airdrops.
-While Bitcoin has a greater market cap than Ethereum, Ethereum has grown more rapidly than Bitcoin.
-Our study shows that Ethereum's compatibility with smart contracts could effectively improve fundraising performance.
-Blockchain designers should continue to improve the design of blockchains to support airdrops better.
-For example, currently, airdrops can only be issued if a donor makes a direct transfer of funds to the recipient's wallet.
+Our finding also indicates the necessity for blockchains to support airdrops to effectively improve fundraising performance when crypto rewards are present.
+Blockchain designers should also improve the design of blockchain-related platforms to better support airdrops.
+For example, currently, some airdrops can only be issued if a donor makes a direct transfer of funds to the recipient's wallet.
 Donors who use intermediary platforms (e.g., Coinbase) will not receive the airdrop due to technology limitations.
-Blockchain designers can work with intermediary platforms to design and streamline the airdrop process better.
+Blockchain designers can work with intermediary platforms to better design and streamline the airdrop process.

-Our study is also important for fundraising organizations.
-While many non-profit organizations have started to accept cryptocurrency as donations, they have little experience in how to raise crypto funds.
-Our study suggests that crypto rewards are an effective way to acquire donors.
-Fundraisers can feature the potential value increase of the crypto rewards to encourage charitable giving.
-Such a strategy is likely effective for both self-interested and socially conscious people.
-In the meantime, we find a potential decrease in donation size.
-While this decrease only occurs in small donations, it suggests the possibility of motivation crowding-out that may be triggered in other crypto fundraising activities.
-Our findings that more aggressive donation size decrease happens only among small donations but not large donations inspire future works to propose strategies to alleviate such donation size decreases with better crypto reward designs.